 - Public IP addresses are required for the PlateSpin Migrate server host, replication network, and target machines.
 In some deployment scenarios, public IP addresses are also required for source machines. - Ensure that workloads can reach the public IP address for Migrate server.
 Set the AlternateServerAddress parameter to the Migrate server's public IP address on the PlateSpinConfiguration page.
 For Migrate servers deployed from Azure Marketplace or deployed using the AWS Quick Start, Migrate automatically adds the public IP address to this parameter.
-See "Configuring Alternate IP Addresses for PlateSpin Server" on page 115. - Enable a public IP address for the replication network when you configure the migration for a workload. - Migrate automatically configures public IP addresses on target machines during migration. - For information about network requirements for registration and migration, see - "Requirements for Workload Registration" on page 61 - "Requirements for Migration of Workloads Registered Using Migrate Agent" on page 63
+See "Configuring Alternate IP Addresses for PlateSpin Server" on page 117. - Enable a public IP address for the replication network when you configure the migration for a workload. - Migrate automatically configures public IP addresses on target machines during migration. - For information about network requirements for registration and migration, see - "Requirements for Workload Registration" on page 63 - "Requirements for Migration of Workloads Registered Using Migrate Agent" on page 65

 NOTE: Refer to the deployment diagrams based on your migration target to understand the ports and flow of information between the various migration components.
-See Part III, "Preparing Your Migration Environment," on page 147.
+See Part III, "Preparing Your Migration Environment," on page 149.

 - Ensure that you configure source workloads to support outbound traffic for the following ports: - HTTPS port (TCP/443) - Replication port (TCP/3725 is the default) The replication port is configurable.
 If you modify the FileTransferPort parameter on the PlateSpin Configuration page, you must modify your firewall settings accordingly. - When you use the Migrate Agent on the source workload, the source workload contacts the target workload for data transfers.
-You must reconfigure the replication port direction on the Migrate server. - Change the SourceListensForConnection parameter from True to False on the PlateSpinConfiguration page.
-For Migrate servers deployed from Azure Marketplace or using the AWS Quick Start, this parameter is set to False by default.
-See "Configuring the Contact Direction for the Replication Port" on page 117. - For cloud-based Migrate servers, the server is configured by default for migration to the target type that matches its parent could environment.
+Ensure that the value of the SourceListensForConnection parameter setting is set to False, which is the default value See "Configuring the Contact Direction for the Replication Port" on page 119. - For cloud-based Migrate servers, the server is configured by default for migration to the target type that matches its parent could environment.
 If the source workloads are in the parent cloud environment for migration to a different target, you must remove the default value (leave the field blank) for the ServerIsHostedInCloud parameter to allow all target types to be available in the Add Target dialog.